microstub/microstub.github.io/README.md

 - `ASCII` / `space` efficient.
 - markdown based.

-> Note: Fancy `JS/TS` frameworks/bloat will not be entertained.
+> Note: Fancy `JS/TS` frameworks/bloat will not be entertained in this repo.

 Authors:<br>
 - [`Dylan Müller`](https://linkedin.com/in/dylanmuller)